jon-bonbon/LuaStrap/README.md

 # LuaStrap
 A library for binding C++ functions and types to Lua, with a focus on generic programming.
 To that end, it provides a mechanism for binding families of functions operating on a generic concept, and makes available the entirety of the STL.
 In addition, most of the features expected of a lua binding library are provided.
 LuaStrap does thorough runtime error checking and uses C++20 concepts and constraints for high-quality compiler errors.
+Tested on MSVC.

 # Initialization
 C++20 and Lua 5.3 are required.
 LuaStrap.cpp must be compiled as part of the project.